Tripp Keister, Manager

 Sam Narron, Pitching Coach

-Narron, 36, enters his first season with the Potomac Nationals and his sixth within the Nationals organization.
+Narron, 37, enters his second season with the Potomac Nationals and his seventh within the Nationals organization.

 A 15th round pick in the 2001 MLB Draft by the Texas Rangers, Narron made his Major League debut for the Rangers on 7/30/04, his only MLB appearance.